 The graph above displays a distribution of the possible number seats the Democratic Party could win, given current national vote share and district characteristics.
 The red area is where Republicans hold the House.
 The blue area is where Democrats win a majority.
 The height of each bar represents how likely that individual outcome is to occur (higher is better).

-We can also “game this out,” forecasting the different seats Democrats could gain (or lose) given any national vote share we like.
-Inputting every possibility from 35 percentage points to 65, we learn that (if current district characteristics hold, and they won’t) the Democratic Party would need the support of 56% of United States voters to have majority odds to win back the House.
-Of course, there is uncertainty there: Democrats could clearly win with 55% of the national vote (or they could lose with 57%).
+We can also “game this out,” forecasting the different seats Democrats could gain (or lose) given any national vote margin we like.
+Inputting every possibility from a 15 percentage point win to a 15 point loss, we learn that (if current district characteristics hold, and they likely won’t) the Democratic Party would need a margin of roughly 8% to have majority odds of winning the House this year.
+Again, there is uncertainty there: Democrats could win with a 4% margin or lose with a 9% one.
 Details in the graphic below:

-The discrepancy between the percentage of votes won and the percentage of seats won, as seen at any point on the blue line above between 50% and 56% on the x-axis, can be almost entirely attributed to our earlier discussion about the geographic disadvantage Democrats face as a result of gerrymandering, clustering, and sorting.
+The discrepancy between the percentage of votes won and the percentage of seats won, as seen at any point on the blue line above between 0% and 10% on the x-axis, can be almost entirely attributed to our earlier discussion about the geographic disadvantage Democrats face as a result of gerrymandering and clustering.

 That’s about it for this post!
 If you’re sticking around to the three thousandth word, there are a few things you should know: